machanism-org/machai/bindex-core/src/site/markdown/bindex-mcp-server.md

 - Record registration so useful assets and findings can be stored for later discovery.
 - Shared, governed access to Bindex capabilities across multiple MCP-compatible clients.

-This gives organizations a central way to expose Bindex behavior while improving auditability, consistency, and operational visibility.
+This provides a central way to expose Bindex behavior while improving auditability, consistency, and operational visibility.

 ## Integrating public Bindex tools with the MCP server